artkoder/events-bot-new/README.md

 ## Backup and restore

 Use `/dumpdb` to download a SQL dump of the current database.
-The bot replies with a list of connected channels and the steps required to restore the dump on another server.
-Send `/restore` with the dump file attached to load it back.
+When a Telegraph token file exists the bot also sends `telegraph_token.txt`.
+The reply lists all connected channels and detailed steps to set up the bot elsewhere.
+Copy the token file to `/data/telegraph_token.txt` on the new host and send `/restore` with the dump file attached to load the database.

 ## Telegraph caching